zijin-gu/scfc-coupling/README.md

 Under the herit_res directory, you will have a file named `herit_cp.mat` which is the heritability estimates using the LME model.

 ### References
-Gu, Z., Jamison, K. W., Sabuncu, M. R., & Kuceyeski, A. (2020).
-Regional structural-functional connectome coupling is heritable and associated with age, sex and cognition in adults. bioRxiv.
+Gu, Z., Jamison, K. W., Sabuncu, M. R., & Kuceyeski, A. (2021).
+Heritability and interindividual variability of regional structure-function coupling.
+Nature Communications, 12(1), 1-12.

 Ge, T., Holmes, A. J., Buckner, R. L., Smoller, J. W., & Sabuncu, M. R. (2017).
 Heritability analysis with repeat measurements and its application to resting-state functional connectivity.
 Proceedings of the National Academy of Sciences, 114(21), 5521-5526.